 A look back at all the line-ups over the years

-This weekend (August 25-27), Reading & Leeds will kick off with headliners like Kendrick Lamar, Kings Of Leon and Fall Out Boy all slated to appear.
-There’s plenty of new names too – with Brockhampton, Travis Scott and more all making their first appearance at the festival, but if this weekend gives you a bit of nostalgic rush – it’s worth delving into the lineups of yesteryear in this collection of Reading & Leeds posters from 1989 to current day
+This morning (November 21), Reading & Leeds announced their headliners for 2019 as well as a handful of exciting new names.
+Foo Fighters will return for their first time since 2012, while The 1975, Post Malone and Twenty One Pilots all make their debut headline appearance. and more all making their first appearance at the festival.
+If this announcement gives you a bit of nostalgic rush – it’s worth delving into the lineups of yesteryear in this collection of Reading & Leeds posters from 1989 to current day.

 The very first Reading Festival had a line-up featuring some classic bands like New Order and The Pogues, and others who haven't stood the test of time (Les Negresse Vertes, anyone?).

 In 1990, you could have spent your August bank holiday weekend watching The Cramps, Inspiral Carpets and Pixies headline.

 Iggy Pop, James and The Sisters Of Mercy topped the bill in 1991, with Sonic Youth, Carter USM, Nirvana, and Blur all appearing earlier in the day.

 '92 saw Nirvana make the leap up to headliners, where they made their classic Reading appearance.
 You know the one - it's when Kurt made his entrance on stage in a wheelchair.